goforers/Grabph/README.md

 Please see below link:

 ## Summary
 Grabph is based on Android architectural components and follows MVVM pattern.
 Also Grabph Advanced App Architecture consist of Presentation layer, Domain layer and Repository layer.
-And new latest technologies, Clean Architecture + Dagger 2.19 + MVVM design pattern + LiveData + ViewModel + PaingLibrary + ROOM Tech + Kotlin Coroutine, were applied into Grabph App as Advanced Android App Architecture.
+And new latest technologies, Clean Architecture + Dagger 2.19 + MVI design pattern + LiveData + ViewModel + PaingLibrary + ROOM Tech + Kotlin Coroutine, were applied into Grabph App as Advanced Android App Architecture.
 And [RecyclreFragment](https://github.com/goforers/Grabph/blob/master/app/src/main/java/com/goforer/base/presentation/view/fragment/RecyclerFragment.kt) Ver 2.8 has been updated.
 The many advanced fuctions already were applied into [RecyclreFragment](https://github.com/goforers/Grabph/blob/master/app/src/main/java/com/goforer/base/presentation/view/fragment/RecyclerFragment.kt).
 These stuff make Android Apps to be extended being more competitive power and help them to maintain consistency.
 And I'm also applying Kotlin Language into all modules in Grabph and almost codes are written with Kotlin.
 I'd like to help someone who are trying to learn Kotlin Language to apply Kotlin Language into their project.